FurongHuang/spectrallda-tensorspark/README.md

   dimK = params.k,
   alpha0 = params.topicConcentration,
   sketcher = sketcher,
   idfLowerBound = value,            // optional, default: 1.0
   m2ConditionNumberUB = value,      // optional, default: infinity
   maxIterations = 200,              // optional, default: 200
   randomisedSVD = true              // optional, default: true )(tolerance = params.tolerance)     // optional, default: 1e-9

 // Fit against the documents
 // beta is the V-by-k matrix, where V is the vocabulary size,
 // k is the number of topics.
 It stores the word distribution
 // per topic column-wise
 // alpha is the length-k Dirichlet prior for the topic distribution
-// eigvecM2 is the V-by-k matrix of the top k eigenvectors of M2
+// eigvecM2 is the V-by-k matrix for the top k eigenvectors of M2
-// eigvalM2 is the length-k vector of the top k eigenvalues of M2 val (beta: DenseMatrix[Double], alpha: DenseVector[Double], eigvecM2: DenseMatrix[Double], eigvalM2: DenseVector[Double]) = lda.fit(documents)
+// eigvalM2 is the length-k vector for the top k eigenvalues of M2 val (beta: DenseMatrix[Double], alpha: DenseVector[Double], eigvecM2: DenseMatrix[Double], eigvalM2: DenseVector[Double]) = lda.fit(documents)
 ```